 Loose Wires

 Check both sensors for loose or damaged wiring.
-If you can see frayed or exposed wires, or wires not attached to anything, that’s likely the issue.
+If you can see frayed or exposed wires or wires not attached to anything, that’s likely the issue.

-Cut the power to the garage door opener at your fuse-box.
+Cut the power to the garage door opener at your fuse box.
 Then, you can reconnect or replace the wires without electrocuting yourself.

 Dirty Lenses

-If either sensor’s lenses are dirty, it could prevent the beam from registering with the other sensor, causing your garage door not to work properly.
-Usually, cleaning the lenses can fix this issue quickly.
+If either sensor’s lenses are dirty, it could prevent the beam from registering with the other sensor, causing your garage door not to work correctly.

 However, be sure not to bump the sensors and knock them out of alignment.